qiita-spots/qiita/doc/source/tutorials/getting-started.rst

 1. All of the samples prepped for 16S and sequenced in two separate MiSeq runs

-#.
-1 preparation (prep) template describing the two MiSeq runs (use a
+   a) 1 preparation (prep) template describing the two MiSeq runs (use a
       run\_prefix column to differentiate between the two MiSeq runs, more on metadata below) where the 100 samples are represented
-#. the 4-6 fastq raw data files without demultiplexing (i.e., the
+   b) the 4-6 fastq raw data files without demultiplexing (i.e., the
       forward, reverse (optional), and barcodes for each run)

 2. 50 of the samples prepped for 18S and ITS, and sequenced in a single MiSeq run

-#. prep templates, one describing the 18S and the other describing the
+   a) prep templates, one describing the 18S and the other describing the
       ITS preparations
-#. the 2-3 fastq raw data files (forward, reverse (optional), and
+   b) the 2-3 fastq raw data files (forward, reverse (optional), and
       barcodes)

 3. 50 of the samples prepped for WGS and sequenced on a single HiSeq run

-#.
-1 prep template describing how the samples were multiplexed
+   a) 1 prep template describing how the samples were multiplexed
-#. the 2-3 fastq raw data files (forward, reverse (optional), and
+   b) the 2-3 fastq raw data files (forward, reverse (optional), and
       barcodes).
-#.
-NOTE: We currently do not have a processing pipeline for WGS but
+   c) NOTE: We currently do not have a processing pipeline for WGS but
       should soon.

 4. 30 of the samples with metabolomic profiles

-#.
-1 prep template. the raw data file(s) from the metabolomic characterization.
+   a) 1 prep template. the raw data file(s) from the metabolomic
+      characterization.
-#.
-NOTE: We currently do not have a processing pipeline for metabolomics
+   b) NOTE: We currently do not have a processing pipeline for metabolomics but
-   but should soon.
+      should soon.

 Creating a study
 ----------------